 Perineal massages can be done daily, repeating the stretches a few times a week.
 Some experts suggest waiting until you are 34 weeks to start.
 Always consult with your healthcare provider before your try.

-2. Tone your uterus
+2. Tone your uterus and thin your cervix

 Starting in the third trimester, drink three cups of organic red raspberry leaf tea each day, hot or cold.
 You can drink it during labor and delivery as well.